Why apply DEM simulations to the pharmaceutical development process?

 Because the development cycle is quite long and very expensive, optimizing the available resources towards getting regulatory approval is critical.

-Therefore, we have prepared this article to answer questions about computational simulation and Discrete Element Method (DEM) for this sector.
+Therefore, we have prepared this blog to answer questions about computational simulation and Discrete Element Method (DEM) in the pharmaceutical sector.

-Why should I use a physics-based process modeling technique?
+Why should I use a modeling tool?
 Ultimately I need to provide experimental data for the regulatory submission.

 Simulations are not intended to take the place of experiments, but simulations can ultimately reduce the experimental burden on the drug development process by substantially improving process insight.